Cray-HPE/docs-csm/operations/utility_storage/Collect_Information_About_the_Ceph_Cluster.md

     smf                            11     8.1 GiB       2.11k      24 GiB     47.71       8.9 GiB
 ```

-### Show OSD Usage
+### Show OSD usage

 Show the utilization of the OSDs with the following command.
 This is very helpful to see if the data is not balanced across OSDs, which can create hotspots.

 ```bash
 ceph osd df